sf-wdi-22-23/modules-22/w07-rails/d3-dusk-library-app-lab/README.md

 touch app/views/sessions/new.html.erb
 ```

-Then very similarly to what did before for sign up we create a form for sign in.
+Then very similarly to what we did before for sign up, we create a form for sign in.

 ```html